atar-axis/xpadneo/docs/descriptors/xb1sx.md

-# USB Descriptor for Xbox One S Wireless (Linux mode)
+# USB Descriptor for Xbox One Series S / X Wireless

 Hex dump of the controller descriptor:
 ```